berty/go-libtor/README.md

 This repository is a fork of [ipsn/go-libtor](https://github.com/ipsn/go-libtor) originaly maintained by Péter Szilágyi ([@karalabe](https://github.com/karalabe)), but authorship of all code contained inside belongs to the individual upstream projects.

-We ([berty](https://berty.tech/)) have forked it because we are in crucial need of the new improvement we made (Mac OS support), but we are still hopefull about merging it back in [ipsn/go-libtor](https://github.com/ipsn/go-libtor).
+We ([berty](https://berty.tech/)) have forked it because [ipsn/go-libtor](https://github.com/ipsn/go-libtor) doesn't seems maintained anymore.

+We have added many new fonctionalities :
+- Uplift of the wrapping process to support a multi os / multi stage process on github action.
+- Darwin (iOS and Macos) support.
+- Dynamicaly loadded libs.

 ## License